-Ulster's main focus should be on URC - O'Sullivan
+Ulster crisis mode can be fixed - O'Sullivan

 Ulster went down heavily, 39-0, away to Sale in their Champions Cup opener in December, then picked up two bonus points in a 36-29 reverse against La Rochelle.

-After making a promising start to their URC campaign, Dan McFarland's men have suffered defeats at the hands of Leinster, Munster and Benetton, with their solitary victory in their last four outings in that competition coming in the form of a narrow 22-20 victory over Connacht.
+After making a promising start to their URC campaign, Dan McFarland's men have suffered defeats by Leinster, Munster and Benetton, with their solitary victory in their past four outings in that competition coming in the form of a narrow 22-20 victory over Connacht.

 'It puts pressure on everybody'